 The water consumption of an average household in industrialized countries is around 120-200 liters per person per day.
 The amount of wastewater that reaches a treatment plant can be as much as twice this figure due to stormwater and ground water that leak into the system.
 Many operators are struggling under these capacity pressures.

 “When discussing investments in wastewater treatment, people often focus on operating costs.
-This, however, does not give a comprehensive view on cost,” says Bengt Hansen, Senior Specialist in Application Development at Kemira.
+This, however, does not give a comprehensive view on cost,” says Bengt Hansen, Manager in Application Development at Kemira.
 “The initial capital investment in treatment technology, land and infrastructure also plays a significant part that needs to be considered.”

 Historically, municipalities have calculated very long write-off times for investments, sometimes as long as 50 years.
 This refers to the expected calculated lifetime of the process.
 With these kinds of write-off times, the capital expenditure may appear rather low.
 In reality, no wastewater treatment plant is used in the same way for 50 years.
 It is likely that the plant requires renovations much sooner than that.
 This means that investment proposals have been approved on misleading terms.

 “Compact plants tend to be most economical.
 Several studies and real-life examples have shown that chemical pre-treatment brings significant efficiencies both with regard to regulatory compliance and with cutting costs,” Bengt says.
 “As chemical pre-treatment reduces the organic load on the downstream biological process, you can expand the capacity of your treatment plant at a very low cost.”